German plurals: Mastering the rules and exceptions

 German plurals by noun type

-Let’s put all we’ve learned about German plural nouns into one chart.
+Let's put everything we've learned about German plural nouns into one chart.

 - Feminine nouns never form the plural with -(e)r.